dpinney/wiires/README.md

 >>> results
 [1617936.434096718, 3853494.8130528317, 6297853.202623451, 2888808.172369332, 5566520009.556752]

->>> # use hosting_cap.py to find the hosting capacity of any OpenDSS circuit
+>>> # use hosting_cap.py to find the hosting capacity of the loads of any OpenDSS circuit
 >>> # hosting_cap.py adds 15.6 kW turbines to each load in the circuit incrementally until a load reaches 1.05 times the nominal voltage
 >>> # hosting_cap.py prints the bus that hit hosting capacity, prints the amount of generation needed to push the bus to hosting capacity, and outputs a plot of the circuit to networkPlot.png with the buses over hosting capacity outlined in red
->>> # get_hosting_cap() takes 3 arguments: the circuit name, the starting count of turbines, and the stopping count of turbines.
+>>> # get_hosting_cap() takes 14 arguments: the circuit path, the starting count of turbines, the stopping count of turbines, the option to save a csv of each load's capacity, the option to find hosting capacity of the circuit over a year or by snapshot, the option to show load labels on nodes in the plot, size of the plot nodes, size of plot font size, the option to use python multiprocessing, and, if so, the amount of cores used.
 If the circuit does not reach hosting capacity within the range, the program will notify the user by print statement.
->>> wiires.hosting_cap.get_hosting_cap("lehigh.dss", 100, 200)
+>>> if __name__ == "__main__":
-Circuit reached hosting capacity at 171 15.6 kW turbines, or 2667.6 kW of distributed generation per load.
+>>>	wiires.get_host_cap('lehigh.dss', 1, 25, 100_000, save_csv=True, timeseries=False, load_name=None,
-Node 611 reached hosting capacity at 1.0504
+figsize=(20,20), output_path='test', show_labels=True, node_size=500, font_size=50, multiprocess=True, cores=2)
 ```
 ![networkPlot](https://user-images.githubusercontent.com/65563537/120389152-09fb2a80-c2fa-11eb-837f-06e2a7ac2435.png)